-The owners of an LLC are called “members.”
-A member can be an individual, partnership, corporation, trust, and any other legal or commercial entity.
-Generally, the liability of the members is limited to their investment and they may enjoy the pass-through tax treatment afforded to partners in a partnership.
+The LLC is operated by its “Members” and the “Managing Member”.
+A member can be an individual, partnership, corporation, trust, or any other legal or commercial entity.
+Generally, the liability of the members is limited to their investment.
+The Members get the benefit of pass-through tax treatment much like partners in a partnership.
 As a result of federal tax classification rules, an LLC can achieve both structural flexibility and favorable tax treatment.
-Another important reason to form a Texas LLC is to limit risk.
-This entity concept is called limited liability, and it applies to all Texas LLC’s.
-Business owners decide to form a Texas LLC so they can separate their personal assets from the business assets.
-In order to limit their personal risk of running a Texas LLC, the managing member or members must make sure to keep their personal and business assets separate.
+Limiting risk is another important reason to form an LLC in Texas.
+In order to limit their personal risk, the managing member or members must make sure to keep their personal and business assets separate.

-A limited liability company is operated by the Managing Member or by its Members.
-The Texas LLC Operating Agreement and By-Laws are very important documents that you put together yourself.
-They are not turned into the Texas Secretary of State’s office.
+The Operating Agreement and By-Laws are important documents of the LLC, but they are not turned into the Texas Secretary of State’s office.
 An Operating Agreement allows you to structure the finances and how your Texas LLC will function with the other Members.
 The Operating Agreement and By-Laws will state how Members will divide profits, make business decisions, and handle the exit and arrival of Members.

 A Series LLC is slightly different than the traditional LLC.
-The primary difference between these two types is that the Series LLC has special language put into the certificate of formation and the operating agreement that enables it to create an unlimited number of “series” or sub-LLCs within the structure of a single LLC.
-Each series is an independent LLC under the main Texas Series LLC.
+The primary difference is a Series LLC has special language put into the certificate of formation and the operating agreement that enables it to create an unlimited number of “series” or sub-LLCs within the structure of a single LLC.
+This makes each series is an independent LLC under the main Texas Series LLC.

 The main one is liability protection.
 The debts, liabilities, expenses, and obligations from each of the individual series are enforceable only against the assets of that series.
 They are not enforceable against the assets of the LLC generally or any other series and vice versa.